Illinois School District Gains Visibility and Control to Protect Students and Staff in Microsoft 365

-Termunde finds ManagedMethods as a company to simply be easy to work with.
+To Termunde, ManagedMethods is a company that is easy to work with.
 During a time when he has vendors that are fighting him over Student Online Personal Protection Act (SOPPA) compliance and others raising prices to take advantage of federal relief funding, ManagedMethods has continued to invest in creating great customer experiences.

 “ManagedMethods treats us like we’re an important customer.
 You can tell that the team is passionate about the fact that the tools they’re selling could save someone’s life.”
 Termunde explains.
 “They’re also great about listening to customer feedback.
 For example, we’ve given them feedback on features that we really needed in Teams.
 Their support team asked me questions, got an engineer on the call, and then they acted on it and rolled it out.”